2023 Toronto Blue Jays season

-The 2023 Toronto Blue Jays season will be the 47th season of the Toronto Blue Jays franchise, and the Blue Jays’ 32nd full season (34th overall) at Rogers Centre.
-They are scheduled to start the season on the road against the St. Louis Cardinals on March 30, and finish the season at home against the Rays on October 1.
+The 2023 Toronto Blue Jays season was the franchise's 47th season in Major League Baseball, and 32nd full season (34th overall) at Rogers Centre.
+They started the season on the road against the St. Louis Cardinals on March 30, and finished the season at home against the Tampa Bay Rays on October 1.
+The Toronto Blue Jays drew an average home attendance of 37,307 in 81 home games in the 2023 MLB season.